BhanuSandeepVellalacheruvu/Onehealth/README.md

 To access the One Health platform, follow these steps:

 1. Open a web browser.
-2. Navigate to the deployed website URL (provide the URL or domain name here).
+2. Navigate to the deployed website URL **https://gray-bush-052160100.3.azurestaticapps.net/**
 3. Explore the various features offered by the platform, such as appointment booking, virtual consultations, and access to health-related blogs and news articles.
 4. Enjoy a seamless and comprehensive online healthcare experience!